YottaDB/YDBDoc/AdminOpsGuide/gde.rst

    LOC[KS] -R[EGION]=region-name

-The LOCKS -REGION= qualifier allows specification of a region for local locks.
+The LOCKS -REGION=qualifier allows specification of a region for local locks.
 By default, GDE maps local locks to the DEFAULT region.

 The region name is case-insensitive.